Goalsum/TataruBook/docs/commands.md

 ## prune

-Deletes a batch of records in the specified table corresponding to one or more indexes given by the csv file.
+Deletes a batch of records in the specified table corresponding to one or more indexes given by the CSV file.

 **Command Format**: